vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 #### Plot 1:

-We are all used to hearing that these athletes are in peak physical condition, but this classification differs by sport.
+We are all used to hearing that Olympic athletes have certain favorable physical condition, but those characteristics differ by sport.
 For example, volleyball and basketball players are usually exceptionally tall, while wrestlers are usually shorter and built.
-Therefore, for our first plot, we plan to explore how size characteristics (`height`, `weight`, or the height:weight ratio) differ by `sport` and `sex`, as different sports require different body-types for success.
-In other words, we plan to plot a size characteristic with boxplots by `sex` (since characteristics can differ for each division) and faceting by `sport`.
+Therefore, for our first plot, we plan to explore how size characteristics (either using `height`, `weight`, or the `height:weight` ratio) differ by `sport` and `sex`.
+In other words, we plan to use boxplots to plot the distribution of a size characteristic by `sex` (since characteristics tend to differ by division) and faceting by `sport`.

-Since we are unsure which of `height`, `weight`, or the `height:weight` ratio will be most telling, we will start by making 3 plots (each with one of these on the y-axis) and then select the plot where the trends are most insightful.
-In order to plot the height-weight-ratio, we will have to create a new variable.
+Since we are unsure which of the `height`, `weight`, or the `height:weight` ratio will be most telling, we will start by making 3 plots (each with one of these on the y-axis) and then select the plot where the trends are most insightful.

+In order to plot the height-weight-ratio, we will have to create a new variable and divide height by weight.

-Based on the results, in addition to narrowing in on a size characteristic, we might pick a few select sports to focus in on or group the sports based on common characteristics since there are 66 sports in the dataset.
+Based on the results, in addition to narrowing in on a size characteristic, we might pick a few select sports to focus in on (i.e. most popular sports) or group the sports based on common characteristics (ex: contact vs. non-contact, etc.) since there are 66 sports in the dataset.

 #### Plot 2: